Safari Running Slow on macOS Ventura? Here's the Fix

 9. Have a Thorough Cleaning for Your Mac

 1. In addition to the above 9 methods, you can also go to the Apple Community to find a solution.
-There are many people experiencing the same problem as you, and you can see how others have solved the Safari running slow on macOS Ventura problem.
+Many people are experiencing the same problem as you, and you can see how others have solved the Safari running slow on macOS Sonoma problem.

 2. Besides, you can go to Apple Support to find help.